Fall 2021 Distance Training Program

-We have updated our spring training programs to ensure that each and every Fleet Feet runner and walker stays safe, healthy, and gets the most out of their experience.
+We want you to join our Fall Distance Program!
 Whether you are a first-timer or a returning part of the Fleet Feet Fam, a full or half-marathoner, or just looking for some group camaraderie we have a great program for you!

-- Workout Days: Wednesdays at 6:30 pm and Saturdays at 7 am
+- Workout Days: Tuesdays at 6:30 pm in Durham, Wednesdays at 6:30 pm in Carrboro, and Saturdays at 7 am alternating between the two stores

 - Wednesdays at 6:30 pm - Fleet Feet Carrboro or other Carrboro location - Workout Varies (Hill repeats, track work, etc)

-- Saturdays at 7 am - Fleet Feet Carrboro or other Carrboro location - Long Run.
+- Saturdays at 7 am - Alternates between Fleet Feet Carrboro and Fleet Feet Durham - Long Run.
 Multiple mileage options each week, as mileage will vary depending on time of season and goal race!

-Our Spring 2021 Distance Training Program will include training for a Marathon and Half Marathon, though we are more than happy to help you target any endurance event you would like.
+Our Fall 2021 Distance Training Program will include training for a Marathon and Half Marathon, though we are more than happy to help you target any endurance event you would like.

 As a participant you will receive: